👶 Money Calculator

 How much does it cost to raise a child in Australia?

 Research from the Association of Superannuation Funds of Australia (ASFA) puts the total cost of raising a child to age 18 at approximately $474,000 for a middle-income couple in 2023–24.
 That works out to roughly $26,000 per year on average — though costs vary enormously depending on the child's age, school type, and family spending style.
+If you are planning the earliest stage of that journey, our cost of having a baby guide is the right place to start.

 Estimated total cost by school type (birth to 18, moderate spending)